Akshat1818/Portfolio-Website/README.md

 # Portfolio-Website

-I am working on it to make fullly responsible website using tailwind css...
+the website is almost fully responsive but I am trying too make 100% responsive.